zpqrtbnk/Zbu.Yol/readme.md

 content types, etc. but there is no limitation to what it can do.

 #### Compatibility
-It is known to run on top of Umbraco version 7.1.2.
-It has *not* been tested on other 7.x versions, and does not seem to build on top of Umbraco version 6.x at the moment, due to a class being internal.
+It is known to run on top of Umbraco version 7.1.4.
+It has *not* been tested on other 7.x versions, it *can* build on top of 6.2.1 but it's dirty.
-To run on top of 7.x we *already* use internal classes through Reflection (sigh...) but rather than also do it for 6.x I'd like to figure out whether those internal classes could not be made public.

 In order to build, you will need to copy the following DLLs from the Umbraco project into the `lib`
 directory: `businesslogic.dll`, `cms.dll`, `interfaces.dll`, `log4net.dll`, `UmbracoCore.dll` and `umbraco.dll`.